camrenaa/camrenaa.github.io/README.md

 ## Multiplayer Classic FPS sniper Game
 ![Screenshot 2025-05-03 134225](https://github.com/user-attachments/assets/a2d6a0c2-32ad-4dda-8b56-5407bba69170)

 This was the first project i attempted to publish, the project that started my journey on tackling steam.
-For this i had to utilize my own custom character controller,  Everything is generated on the fly upon playing the application and I always make my scripts fully modular so they can be easily modifed, also I write proper documentation for every system I create to "future-proof" the components of a project, I create every script in a way that potential future depreciation of unity components won't affect the project much, kinda like a stop loss (less errors due to depreciation).
+For this i had to utilize my own custom character controller, wepaon mechanics, FPS mechanics, and FPS game loop/quality of life.
+Everything is generated on the fly upon playing the application and I always make my scripts fully modular so they can be easily modifed, also I write proper documentation for every system I create to "future-proof" the components of a project, I create every script in a way that potential future depreciation of unity components won't affect the project much, kinda like a stop loss (less errors due to depreciation).
 Use of libraries are minimal to none to reduce potential threat of errors after update.
 ### To view more information about this project + demo, click the link [here](https://camrenaa.github.io/)
 ## _
 ## Developer Console System w/ Custom commands
 ![Screenshot 2025-05-03 134826](https://github.com/user-attachments/assets/7e230ee8-9e8c-4a25-b7f7-91dd75e3fa74)

+This project showcases my skills with Unity Events and referencing external code from within & beyond Unity.
+This tool allows the user to create custom commands attached to methods that can be called when typed into the devloper console pop-up UI.
 Everything is generated on the fly upon playing the application and I always make my scripts fully modular so they can be easily modifed, also I write proper documentation for every system I create to "future-proof" the components of a project, I create every script in a way that potential future depreciation of unity components won't affect the project much, kinda like a stop loss (less errors due to depreciation).
 Use of libraries are minimal to none to reduce potential threat of errors after update.
 ### To view more information about this project + demo, click the link [here](https://camrenaa.github.io/)
 ## _
-## Music composition bundle (Kit/Pack)
+## Game Music composition bundle (Kit/Pack)
 ![Screenshot 2025-05-03 134826](https://github.com/user-attachments/assets/7e230ee8-9e8c-4a25-b7f7-91dd75e3fa74)

-Everything is generated on the fly upon playing the application and I always make my scripts fully modular so they can be easily modifed, also I write proper documentation for every system I create to "future-proof" the components of a project, I create every script in a way that potential future depreciation of unity components won't affect the project much, kinda like a stop loss (less errors due to depreciation).
-Use of libraries are minimal to none to reduce potential threat of errors after update.
+I have been composing music since 2014, I have thousands of sample tracks that can be altered to fit any videogame's music composition needs.
 ### To view more information about this project + demo, click the link [here](https://camrenaa.github.io/)
 ## _
 ## Sound effect bundle (Kit/Pack)
 ![Screenshot 2025-05-03 134035](https://github.com/user-attachments/assets/62327900-aedd-4fde-bd07-46b4825bb30c)

-Everything is generated on the fly upon playing the application and I always make my scripts fully modular so they can be easily modifed, also I write proper documentation for every system I create to "future-proof" the components of a project, I create every script in a way that potential future depreciation of unity components won't affect the project much, kinda like a stop loss (less errors due to depreciation).
-Use of libraries are minimal to none to reduce potential threat of errors after update.
+I can utilize my knowledge of digital synthesizers, foley, & audio programming to design custom crafted soudeffcts for immersive audio feel.
 ### To view more information about this project + demo, click the link [here](https://camrenaa.github.io/)

 # _